 - Keep tree limbs trimmed back away from your house.
 Notorious for their leaping abilities, don't give squirrels any extra help.

 - Make sure bird feeders are placed away from the house.
 While they may provide entertainment for birdwatchers, they also provide easy lunch for squirrels.

 - Perform regular maintenance on your home to prevent entry points from developing, specifically focusing on siding, soffits, fascia boards and attic vents.

-- If you do discover a squirrel in the attic, contact the best pest control company in your area before making repairs.
+- If you do discover a squirrel in the attic, contact the best pest control company in your area with a licensed wildlife technician before making repairs.
 Unintentionally trapped animals can cause even more damage as they look for an escape route.
 Professional wildlife trapping is the safest, most efficient way to solve a squirrel problem.
 Wildlife management professionals are educated in live trapping and squirrel exclusion in accordance with the state's regulations.

 About Cingo: The name Cingo means to surround and secure, conveying the company's commitment to home protection.
 The company has been protecting families in the Southeast since 1974.
 It provides home protection services throughout Georgia and South Carolina, including Atlanta, Augusta, Charleston, Douglas, Dublin, Milledgeville, Savannah, Vidalia, Waycross and all points in between.
 Cingo was named a Best Place to Work in Georgia by Georgia Trend Magazine and listed as a National Best & Brightest Company to Work For.
 Learn more at www.cingohome.com.